 The paste includes rice syrup (not to be confused with corn syrup) which gives it an underlying sweetness.
 That being said, those who prefer more robust flavors will find it slightly lacking in umami.

 4. CJ Haechandle Gochujang Hot Pepper Paste

-Want to add some oomph into your tacos, sandwiches, meat, and seafood without alternating the flavor?
+Want to add some oomph to your tacos, sandwiches, meat, and seafood without alternating the flavor?
 I present to you CJ Haechandle gochujang, made in South Korea.

 Depending on who you ask, the spice level is anywhere between moderate to throat-burning hot.
 I personally find it moderately spicy.
 I can fine-tune the outcome simply by adjusting the amount of gochujang.
 Those who have a very low spice tolerance should go for something milder than this.